TycheSoftwares/woocommerce-delivery-notes/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-print-invoice-delivery-note/print-invoice-usage-trackings/).

 == Changelog ==

+= 5.6.0 - 27/05/2025 =
+* Fix - Invoice numbers were not generated in ascending order based on the order ID.
+* Fix - Added wcdn_invoice_order_total_label filter to allow "Total" and "Subtotal" labels in the default invoice template.
+* Fix - Compatibility issue with the Sales By State plugin, causing a critical error when printing the invoice template.
+* Fix - Function name conflict by adding a wcdn prefix to all plugin functions, preventing issues like PHP Fatal error: Cannot redeclare function get_product_name().
+* Tweak - Updated for compatibility with WordPress 6.8.1.
+* Tweak - Updated for compatibility with WooCommerce 9.8.5.

 = 5.5.0 - (04.03.2025) =
 * Fix- Issue where bulk printing was being initiated multiple times.
 Added a popup for bulk action selection and a print button to open the print window in a new tab.